xHain-hackspace/xhain-website/content/en/_index.md

 <br clear="all">

-### Open monday nights
+## Open monday nights

 Come by, take a look and join in!
 Every Monday from 5pm until late at night in Grünberger Str.
-16 in Berlin.\
+16 in Berlin.
 Due to COVID-19 we currently meet outdoors only.
-Please also read our <a href="https://wiki.x-hain.de/en/xHain/hygiene-konzept" target="_blank">hygiene concept</a>.
+Please read our <a href="https://wiki.x-hain.de/en/xHain/hygiene-konzept" target="_blank">hygiene concept</a>.

 <br clear="all">